Monday, 29 August 2016

 Add the salt, remaining turmeric, red chilli powder, cumin powder.
 Stir well for 1/2 a minute.

 Add a medium cup of water to the wok and stir.
-As the gravy comes to boil, add the fried fish pieces.
+As the gravy comes to a boil, add the fried fish pieces.

 Let cook for 3-4 minutes.
 Switch off the gas as the gravy thickens.